Baylor Bears: Live mascots

-The mascot of Baylor University is a live black bear named Judge Lady.
+The mascots of Baylor University are two live black bears named Judge Indy and Judge Belle.
 American black bears roamed the majority of Texas in considerable abundance during Baylor's founding in 1845, and bears could still be found throughout many areas of the state until the 1940s.

 The first live bear was a gift from the troops of the 107th Engineers, which was a unit of the 32nd Infantry Division stationed at Camp MacArthur in Waco.
 The soldiers were based in the city during World War I and are said to have given the live bear to a former Baylor President after a poker game.
 The bears are brought to the stadium by the Baylor Chamber spirit group on game days and they attend pre-game events and stay to be the living symbol of the university at the games.
 However, since 2010 the bears are no longer allowed at American football games on leashes.
 The USDA informed Baylor officials that they would no longer be permitted to bring the bears to games per Federal Code of Regulations 2.131(c)(1)which states "During public exhibition, any animal must be handled so there is minimal risk of harm to the animal and to the public, with sufficient distance and/or barriers between the animal and the general viewing public so as to assure the safety of the animals and the public."
 In the fall of 2005, the university finished renovation and construction of the Bill and Eva Williams Bear Habitat, a $1 million facility which includes a thirteen-foot (four-metre) waterfall, three pools, two dens, grass, and eye-level viewing.
 The facility is a United States Department of Agriculture- licensed Class C Zoo.
 It was formally dedicated on October 28, 2005.